 The first thing you need to do is prepare your system to be able to compile kernel modules like virtualbox guest additions.
 For this you need to install the correct kernel headers for your distro.
 These are readily available in the repositories.

 The above command should download around 9MB of packages from the repository.
 After it finishes, run the m-a command to prepare the kernel headers

 $ sudo m-a prepare

 2. Compile virtualbox guest additions

-Now open a terminal and navigate to the virtualbox guest additions disc image and run the linux installer.
+Now open a terminal and navigate to the directory where the guest additions cd is mounted and run the linux installer.

 And it should start the installation, take a few minutes and finish successfully.
 Here is the actual output you should see if the compilation succeeds.

 silver@silver-desktop:/media/VBOXADDITIONS_4.3.10_93012$ sudo ./VBoxLinuxAdditions.run Verifying archive integrity...
 All good.
 Uncompressing VirtualBox 4.3.10 Guest Additions for Linux............
 VirtualBox Guest Additions installer Copying additional installer modules ...
 Installing additional modules ...
 Removing existing VirtualBox DKMS kernel modules ...done.
 Removing existing VirtualBox non-DKMS kernel modules ...done.
 Building the VirtualBox Guest Additions kernel modules ...done.
 Doing non-kernel setup of the Guest Additions ...done.
 Starting the VirtualBox Guest Additions ...done.
 Installing the Window System drivers Installing X.Org Server 1.11 modules ...done.
 Setting up the Window System to use the Guest Additions ...done.
 You may need to restart the hal service and the Window System (or just restart the guest system) to enable the Guest Additions.
 Installing graphics libraries and desktop services components ...done. silver@silver-desktop:/media/VBOXADDITIONS_4.3.10_93012$